makbn/JThumbnail/README.md

 | springdoc.api-docs.path                  | Path for accessing the API documentation in JSON format             |
 | springdoc.swagger-ui.path                | Path for accessing the Swagger UI for interactive API documentation |

+- All parameters can be passed through the environment variables.
+To pass a param as environment variable you need to remove the dots and make the first characters upper case.
+For example, `jthumbnailer.openoffice.dir` should be `JthumbnailerOpenofficeDir`.

 ## Requirements